zoe-becker/multiplayer-word-search/README.md

 - **Ethan**:
     - scaling up game to accomodate larger lobbies
 - **Mel**:
-    - About, and credits pages and add music for the different themes
+    - Add about and credits pages.
+Add music for the different themes
 - **Cruz**:
     - Finish Leaderboards for themes, improve UI, play testing
 - **Zoe**: